llvm/clangd-www/design/indexing.md

 With the `-index-file` option, clangd will load an index produced by the `clangd-indexer` tool.

-### Remote index We support remote RPC-based static index which can be
+### Remote index

-For large projects (e.g. LLVM and Chromium) global index takes a long time to build (3-4 hours on powerful very machines for Chrome-sized project) and induces a large memory overhead (up to 6GB on RAM) to serve within clangd.
+For large codebases (e.g. LLVM and Chromium) global index can take a long time to build (multiple hours even on very powerful machines for Chrome-sized projects) and induces a large memory overhead (multiple GB of RAM) to serve within clangd.

 Remote index allows serving index on a separate machine and connecting to it from your device.
-This means you don't have to build the index yourself anymore, clangd will use significantly less memory.
-You can work from your laptop or just a machine not powerful enough to process the whole codebase and still get access to features that rely on indexing the whole project. shared between developers on large projects.
+This means you don't have to build the index yourself anymore and clangd will use significantly less memory less memory.
+Hence developers can work from less powerful machines, while still using clangd to its fullest.
 For more details, see [remote index](/remote-index.md).